 There are multiple rivers listed on the INRC list of Navigable Waterways that are within the Mid-States Corridor Study Area.
-Table 3.11-1 lists navigable rivers crossed by Mid-States Routes.
+These are listed in Table 3.11-1.
+Table 3.11-2 lists navigable waterways crossed by Mid-States Alternatives.